 International accreditation – Temos Accreditation

-Options for international accreditation were include.
+Options for international accreditation were included.
 Accreditation aims at achieving the best standards with the available resources, placing emphasis on overall performance and patients’ safety.
 Hence the quality of the management team and the quality control is pivotal.
 The goal of accreditation can be reached within 3-5 years.